wfgydbu/timeistime/README.md

 *  **Based on time range**: determine the minimum and maximum of time you would like to display on the chart.
 *  If progress is chosen as the parameter, then a filter **based on progress scale** can be used to determine how to partition the progress.

+Try it in "menu"->"report".

 ## Custom Configuration
 I intended to provide users a highly custom environment to make them comfortable, there would be different configurations for each individual user stored on the server side.
 For now, only one configuration is supported, which is they way to display **risk type**.

-A user can configure it in "menu"->"setting"->"Risk Type".
+Try in "menu"->"setting"->"Risk Type".

 ## Import/Export Process